40 years of history

 2018: A pioneer leaves – his legacy remains

-This year will never be forgotten in the history of JAM: Peter Pretorius passed away at the age of 73, leaving behind an incredible legacy and big shoes to fill.
-Despite her grief, Ann skillfully took on the role of CEO of JAM International.
+This year will always hold a special place in JAM’s history: Peter Pretorius passed away at the age of 73, leaving behind an extraordinary legacy and big shoes to fill.
+Despite her grief, Ann Pretorius stepped up and skillfully assumed the role of CEO of JAM International.

 2018